InfantLab/little-drummers/README.md

 _Version - Not even alpha!_

 This repository holds code, data and documentation for a study of rhythm perception and generation in toddlers.
-We ask 1-2 year olds to bang on a table either with or without an accompanying tempo video.
+We ask 2 to 2.5 year olds to bang on a table either with or without an accompanying tempo video.
 Experiment takes place in parents own home and is recorded on their laptop using the [MIT LookIT](https://lookit.mit.edu) platform.